 While many folks think that vegans are extremely limited in what they can eat, the vegan diet actually leaves plenty of room for indulgence!
-From dark chocolate to vegan-friendly sours and gummies, there are lots of candy makers out there catering to vegan diets.
-Plenty of candies that aren’t even marketed as “vegan” are completely free of animal products.
+From dark chocolate to vegan-friendly sours and gummies, there is lots of vegan candy out there.
+Plus, plenty of candies that aren’t even marketed as “vegan” are completely free of pork gelatin and other animal products!

 However, unexpected animal products are common ingredients in candies and packaged foods, so finding vegan-friendly sweet treats requires reading labels and ingredient lists.
-In this article, we delve into how to identify vegan foods and candy, what to look for, and some go-to picks of the best vegan candies for when you’re craving a vegan sugar fix.
+In this article, we delve into how to identify vegan candy,what to look for, and some go-to picks of the best vegan candies for when you’re craving a vegan sugar fix.

 Common Animal Products in Candies

 Traditional dairy-based chocolates are some of the most obvious non-vegan candies.
-But there are a number of sneakier animal products that are frequently found in sweet treats that vegans should check labels for.
+But there are a number of sneakier animal products (like the infamous pork gelatin!), that are frequently found in sweet treats that vegans should check labels for.
 The most common of them are below:

 - Gelatin, which is made from animal bones and tendons